What is the Asia Region Funds Passport?

 - improved management of financial risk achieved through the ability to further diversify into investments located in other jurisdictions; and

-- improved ability to save for retirement through availability of a wider range of competitive products.
+- improved ability to save for retirement through the availability of a wider range of competitive products.

 Expected longer-term benefits include: